 Nancy Nickerson, Past Co-President

 Nancy Nickerson is a past Co-President of Friends of Hermon Dog Park (2009 - 2014).
-She is a producer and project manager of web and digital media, and a variety of projects and events.
+She is a producer and project manager of web sites and digital media, and spends much of her free time involved with community activities, including being a founder and board member of the Mt.
+Washington Jessica Neighborhood.
 She is a lifelong animal lover who shares her Mt.
-Washington home with an exuberant terrier mix (Bark Avenue Foundation rescue and graduate of K9 Connection) and friendly tabby cat (Lacy St. rescue).
+Washington home with an exuberant terrier mix (Bark Avenue Foundation rescue and graduate of K9 Connection) and two friendly tabby cats (Lacy St. rescue and park squatter).

 Wendi Riser, Past President and Co-President